RabadanLab/TOBI/readme.txt

 If some cases where not done, find the problem, and run them again.

 Step 7.
-Merge all final files for each case, and then all together using the script below:
+Merge all final files for each case, and then all together using the script
+below:

 	merge_all_tsvs.sh

 Step 8.
 Pre-processing using R. Needs customization each time.

-	/Users/ar3177/Dropbox/Columbia/RabadanLab/Projects/GBM/GBM/matching-somatic-in-tumors-2.R

-Step 9.
-Then check if the somatic and the total number of mutations are within the range for each sample.
-Discard the Abnormal samples.
-Put their name in the Abnormal.txt file.

-Step 10.
-Export the filtered file.
+	machine_learning/pre_processing.R